jasminegamedev/Celeste64-Trans-Pride-Coat/README.md

 # Installation

+[If downloading from the release section, make sure to unzip the Models folder first]

 To install simply copy and paste the Models folder into the games Content folder.
 If it asks you to overwrite the player.glb file, say yes.

 # Changing to normal